Honors Program (HONR)

 Prerequisite(s): Open only to students enrolled in the GE Honors Program.

-General Education Area/Graduation Requirement: Written Communication (A2)
+General Education Area/Graduation Requirement: English Composition (1-A)

 Term Typically Offered: Fall, Spring